Anderson's two-run triple in 11th lifts Marlins past Pirates - WHIZ News

 TRAINER’S ROOM

-Pirates: C Henry Davis (left wrist injury), the No. 1 overall selection in the 2021 draft, will be shut down for the remainder of the month.
+Pirates: C Henry Davis (left wrist injury), the No. 1 overall selection in last year’s draft, will be shut down for the remainder of the month.

 Marlins: RHP Cole Sulser (right lat strain) is continuing with his throwing program.